 The Purpose of Anti-Dumping and Countervailing Duties

 Anti-dumping and countervailing duties have been hot topics in the news recently with the US President instituting additional duties on imports of steel.
-Canada’s own verion of these duties are administered under the Special Import Measures Act (SIMA).
+Canada’s own version of these duties are administered under the Special Import Measures Act (SIMA).
 Imagine that your activities are harmed by others selling goods to Canadian importers at unprofitable prices or prices lower than the selling price of comparable goods in the country of export.
-Or imagine that you’re being harmed by goods which are being imported into Canada and benefitting from foreign government financial assistance (such as preferential loans, grants and tax incentives).
+Or imagine that you’re being harmed by goods which are being imported into Canada and benefiting from foreign government financial assistance (such as preferential loans, grants and tax incentives).

 Who Is Responsible for Enacting and Enforcing these Duties?